Wellness visits: Regular checkups for everyone

 What is a wellness visit?

-I know the lingo sometimes gets a little confusing for people, but a wellness visit and a preventive visit are considered to be the same.
-A wellness visit or preventive visit includes a physical exam that checks vital signs and blood pressure, access to preventive services including cancer screenings and immunizations and discussions about your health and lifestyle.
+A wellness visit or preventive visit includes a physical exam that checks vital signs like blood pressure, access to preventive services including cancer screenings and immunizations, and discussions about your health and lifestyle.

 What type of questions and topics typically come up between doctor and patient during a wellness visit?

-Discuss your lifestyle and general health.
+• Your lifestyle and general health.
 Topics may include nutrition and exercise, quitting alcohol or tobacco, or mental and behavioral concerns.

 Then typically at the end there will be recommendations on a care plan.
 If there are tests to be ordered, they can be scheduled at that time or at least have a plan to schedule them.
-We want our patients to have a good playbook in hand when you walk out the door.

-A well-child visit is very much going to focus on the development of the child and whether they’re meeting certain milestones.
-We want to determine if there are any delays that might need further attention or interventions.
-We will assess growth and make sure the child is growing appropriately.
+“We want to determine if there are any delays that might need further attention or interventions.
+We will assess growth and make sure the child is growing appropriately,” Dr. Burgard said.

-Vaccines are often a very important part of the well-child visit and are often structured around the recommended vaccination schedule.
+Vaccines are often a very important part of the well child visit and are often structured around the recommended vaccination schedule.

-For Medicare wellness visits, there is a set guideline on the topics to be assessed and it’s a little different than it is for people who are used to a regular adult physical.
-A Medicare wellness visit asks to have the provider review advance care planning.
-If you haven’t set up an advance directive or care plan, we’ll ask you to consider that.
-If you need help with setting up an advance care plan, we can connect you to resources.
+If you haven’t set up an advance directive or care plan, your provider will ask you to consider that.
+If you need help with setting up an advance care plan, your provider can connect you to resources.
 There are also hearing and vision assessments and screenings that are part of a Medicare wellness visit that would not be part of a routine preventive visit.

 Because of those requirements, there are only certain things that can be addressed.
 If it goes beyond those regulations, then that adds to the visit, and it might not be included within the insurance coverage of a Medicare visit.